SuyeshBadge/fixin5mins/memory-bank/activeContext.md

 3. **Fallback Strategy**: Implementing automatic fallbacks to other free models when the primary model fails
 4. **Enhanced Prompting**: Creating specialized prompts for free models with clear instructions and formatting
 5. **Mock Content System**: Expanding topic-specific templates for high-quality offline operation
-6. **Scheduling Strategy**: Implementing twice-daily posting with randomized times in morning and evening windows
-7. **Template Rotation**: Ensuring consecutive posts use different templates for visual variety
-8. **State Persistence**: Using a local JSON file to track last used template and posting times
-9. **Schedule Regeneration**: Creating new random schedules at midnight each day
-10. **Production Deployment**: Recommending PM2 for running the scheduler in production environments
-11. **Template Design**: Created motivation-accent template with a clean cream background, bold typography, and highlighted words
-12. **Word Highlighting**: Implementing automatic extraction and highlighting of first words from emotionalHook and actionStep
-13. **Visual Elements**: Using accent dot, arrow, and black dots for visual interest and modern aesthetic
-14. **Previous Template Design**: Created self-love-gradient template with a soothing gradient background and premium typography
-15. **Font Selection**: Using Outfit for motivation-accent template; using Playfair Display, Great Vibes, and Cormorant Garamond for self-love-gradient template
-16. **Layout Design**: Positioned handle name at the top, emotionalReward below main text, and date at the bottom
-17. **Responsive Design**: Implemented dynamic font sizing to accommodate various content lengths
-18. **Cloud Image Hosting**: Integrated Cloudinary for reliable image hosting before posting to Instagram
-19. **Instagram API Approach**: Implemented separate functions for carousel and single image posting to handle Instagram's API requirements correctly
-20. **Brand Messaging**: Updated template heading to better reflect brand voice ("Fix your life in 5 minutes")
-21. **Offline Capability**: Added mock mode to ensure the script can function without external AI services
-22. **Graceful Degradation**: Implemented automatic fallback to predefined templates when AI service fails
-23. **Topic-Specific Templates**: Created custom templates for common topics to ensure quality content
-24. **End-to-End Automation**: Created a single script to handle the entire process from content generation to Instagram posting
-25. **Command-Line Interface**: Implemented a flexible CLI with options to control topic, template, and posting behavior
-26. **Emotional Content Structure**: Standardized the emotional content format with three components - hook, action step, and reward
-27. **System Prompt Design**: Created a detailed system prompt for emotional content generation that emphasizes concise, actionable advice
-28. **Content Structure**: Using hooks, action steps, and rewards for the emotional structure format
-29. **Image Generation**: Using Puppeteer for headless browser rendering
-30. **Social Media Integration**: Enhanced Instagram carousel posting for multi-image content
-31. **Emotional Themes**: Implemented support for various emotional themes in templates
-32. **Inline Styles**: Used inline styles in the EJS template to avoid CSS parsing issues
-33. **Content Generation Service**: Used TypeScript interfaces for better type safety
-34. **JSON Extraction**: Implemented JSON extraction for cases where the AI might add extra text
-35. **Error Handling**: Added error handling for all potential failure points
-36. **Structured Content Generation**: Created a specialized method for generating structured content
-37. **Compatibility**: Maintained compatibility with the existing AiServiceClient
+6. **Scheduling Strategy**: Using optimal posting times specific to each day of the week based on Instagram research
+7. **Time Variation**: Adding small random variations (±15 minutes) to optimal times for unpredictability
+8. **Template Rotation**: Ensuring consecutive posts use different templates for visual variety
+9. **State Persistence**: Using a local JSON file to track last used template and posting times
+10. **Schedule Regeneration**: Creating new schedules at midnight each day based on the current day's optimal times
+11. **Production Deployment**: Recommending PM2 for running the scheduler in production environments
+12. **Template Design**: Created motivation-accent template with a clean cream background, bold typography, and highlighted words
+13. **Word Highlighting**: Implementing automatic extraction and highlighting of first words from emotionalHook and actionStep
+14. **Visual Elements**: Using accent dot, arrow, and black dots for visual interest and modern aesthetic
+15. **Previous Template Design**: Created self-love-gradient template with a soothing gradient background and premium typography
+16. **Font Selection**: Using Outfit for motivation-accent template; using Playfair Display, Great Vibes, and Cormorant Garamond for self-love-gradient template
+17. **Layout Design**: Positioned handle name at the top, emotionalReward below main text, and date at the bottom
+18. **Responsive Design**: Implemented dynamic font sizing to accommodate various content lengths
+19. **Cloud Image Hosting**: Integrated Cloudinary for reliable image hosting before posting to Instagram
+20. **Instagram API Approach**: Implemented separate functions for carousel and single image posting to handle Instagram's API requirements correctly
+21. **Brand Messaging**: Updated template heading to better reflect brand voice ("Fix your life in 5 minutes")
+22. **Offline Capability**: Added mock mode to ensure the script can function without external AI services
+23. **Graceful Degradation**: Implemented automatic fallback to predefined templates when AI service fails
+24. **Topic-Specific Templates**: Created custom templates for common topics to ensure quality content
+25. **End-to-End Automation**: Created a single script to handle the entire process from content generation to Instagram posting
+26. **Command-Line Interface**: Implemented a flexible CLI with options to control topic, template, and posting behavior
+27. **Emotional Content Structure**: Standardized the emotional content format with three components - hook, action step, and reward
+28. **System Prompt Design**: Created a detailed system prompt for emotional content generation that emphasizes concise, actionable advice
+29. **Content Structure**: Using hooks, action steps, and rewards for the emotional structure format
+30. **Image Generation**: Using Puppeteer for headless browser rendering
+31. **Social Media Integration**: Enhanced Instagram carousel posting for multi-image content
+32. **Emotional Themes**: Implemented support for various emotional themes in templates
+33. **Inline Styles**: Used inline styles in the EJS template to avoid CSS parsing issues
+34. **Content Generation Service**: Used TypeScript interfaces for better type safety
+35. **JSON Extraction**: Implemented JSON extraction for cases where the AI might add extra text
+36. **Error Handling**: Added error handling for all potential failure points
+37. **Structured Content Generation**: Created a specialized method for generating structured content
+38. **Compatibility**: Maintained compatibility with the existing AiServiceClient

 ## Next Steps